dfki-ric/pytransform3d/CONTRIBUTING.md

 ## Merge Policy

-Usually it is not possible to push directly to the develop or master branch for anyone.
-Only tiny changes, urgent bugfixes, and maintenance commits can be pushed directly to the master branch by the maintainer without a review.
+Usually it is not possible to push directly to the develop or main branch for anyone.
+Only tiny changes, urgent bugfixes, and maintenance commits can be pushed directly to the develop branch by the maintainer without a review.
 "Tiny" means backwards compatibility is mandatory and all tests must succeed.
 No new feature must be added.